Charles Esten: Television

 Esten has appeared as a guest star in various TV series, including Married... with Children, The New Adventures of Old Christine, Star Trek: The Next Generation, Star Trek: Voyager, ER, NCIS: Los Angeles, Jessie, The Mentalist, and The Office.

-From 2012 to 2018 he was part of the main cast of Nashville, starring as Deacon Claybourne.
+From 2012 to 2018, he was part of the main cast of Nashville, starring as Deacon Claybourne.
 He has also contributed to the soundtracks as both a singer and songwriter.
 He co-wrote "I Know How to Love You Now" with Deana Carter, which was featured in the season 3 premiere.

-Starting in 2020, he was one of the stars of a very popular Netflix series, Outerbanks, playing the main villain (Ward Cameron).
+Starting in 2020, he was one of the stars of the Netflix series, Outer Banks, playing Ward Cameron.

-In 2013, Esten appeared as a celebrity contestant on Who Wants to Be a Millionaire and won $500,000 for his charity.
+In 2013, he appeared as a celebrity contestant on Who Wants to Be a Millionaire and won $500,000 for his charity.

 In 2017, Esten was cast in a series of television and radio advertisements as Carl Hardee Sr., the fictional founder of the Carl's Jr. and Hardee's fast food chains.

 On July 9, 2018, it was announced that Esten was cast in a recurring role in the TNT thriller Tell Me Your Secrets.
-According to TVLine, "The drama follows three characters with equally disturbing backstories: Emma (played by American Horror Story‘s Lily Rabe) once faced down a dangerous killer, John (Legion‘s Hamish Linklater) is a former serial predator in search of redemption, and Mary (Private Practice‘s Amy Brenneman) is a grieving mother determined to find her missing daughter.
-Per the synopsis, 'As each of them is pushed to the edge, the truth about their pasts and motives grows ever murkier, blurring the lines between victim and perpetrator.'"

 Music

-July 25, 2018, Esten was awarded the Guinness World Records title of "The most consecutive weeks to release an original digital single by a music act".
+On July 25, 2018, Esten was awarded the Guinness World Records title of "The most consecutive weeks to release an original digital single by a music act".
 He was presented with the certificate following a performance of his single, Halfway Home, on NBC's Today.
 His #EverySingleFriday project was announced via his Twitter page July 1, 2016 and ran from July 15th of that year through July 21, 2017.
 Over the course of 54 weeks Esten delivered a new single each Friday, which he himself wrote or co-wrote.
 Artists featured throughout the project include Ashley Campbell, Colin Linden, Steve Mandile of Sixwire, Sarah Siskind, Karla Davis, and Miss Jackie Wilson.

 Esten is a frequent performer on the Grand Ole Opry.
 His 100th performance was celebrated with his appearance on the program on July 20, 2018.
-On February 4, 2023, Esten filled in as host of the Saturday live performance segment of the Grand Ole Opry - his first appearance in that role.
+On February 4, 2023, Esten filled in as host of the Saturday live performance segment of the Grand Ole Opry, his first appearance in that role.

 On May 15, 2019, it was announced that Esten had signed with APA's concert division for music representation.
 He continues to tour across the U.S. and Europe, performing his original music.

 In 2023, Esten announced the release of "One Good Move", the debut single from his upcoming debut studio album, set for independent release later in the year.
+"Love Ain't Pretty" was released as the second single from the album, later revealed to be set for release on January 26, 2024.